MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/provision-sss.md

 8. Fill out the email address and URL details and then select **Provision**.
 9. Select **Complete**.

-10. When you see Provisioning completed, select the **CustomLearningAdmin** tab as shown in the following image:
+10. When you see **Provisioning completed** on the provisioning page, you'll see a new tab appear in your browser called  **CustomLearningAdmin**.
+Select the **CustomLearningAdmin** tab as shown in the following image:

     ![Image of the M365 learning pathways solution tab](media/custom-learning-admin-tab.png)

-11. Select **Complete** as shown in the following image:
+11. Then, select **Complete** as shown in the following image to complete the provisioning process:

 ![Image of the M365 learning pathways solution complete button](media/sss-m365lp-confirm2.png)